grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/edit-cortex-loki-namespace-group.md

 +++
-title = "Edit Cortex or Loki rule groups and namespaces" description = "Edit Cortex or Loki rule groups and namespaces" keywords = ["grafana", "alerting", "guide", "group", "namespace", "cortex", "loki"] weight = 400
+title = "Cortex or Loki rule groups and namespaces" description = "Edit Cortex or Loki rule groups and namespaces" keywords = ["grafana", "alerting", "guide", "group", "namespace", "cortex", "loki"] weight = 405
 +++

-# Edit Cortex or Loki rule groups and namespaces
+# Cortex or Loki rule groups and namespaces

 A namespace contains one or more groups.
 The rules within a group are run sequentially at a regular interval, the default interval is one (1) minute.
 You can rename Cortex or Loki rule namespaces and groups, and edit group evaluation intervals.